 We provide our solution through a SaaS business model with recurring subscriptions.
 We offer a comprehensive suite of applications delivered on our VCC cloud platform that are designed to enable our clients to manage and optimize interactions across inbound and outbound contact centers.
 We primarily generate revenue by selling subscriptions and related usage of our VCC cloud platform.
 We charge our clients monthly subscription fees for access to our solution, primarily based on the number of agent seats, as well as the specific functionalities and applications our clients deploy.
 We define agent seats as the maximum number of named agents allowed to concurrently access our solution.
 Our clients typically have more named agents than agent seats, and multiple named agents may use an agent seat, though not simultaneously.
 Substantially all of our clients purchase both subscriptions and related telephony usage from us.
 A small percentage of our clients subscribe to our platform but purchase telephony usage directly from wholesale telecommunications service providers.
 We do not sell telephony usage on a stand-alone basis to any client.
 The related usage fees are based on the volume of minutes for inbound and outbound interactions.
 We also offer bundled plans, generally for smaller deployments, where the client is charged a single monthly fixed fee per agent seat that includes both subscription and unlimited usage in the contiguous 48 states and, in some cases, Canada.
 We offer monthly, annual and multiple-year contracts to our clients, generally with 30 days' notice required for changes in the number of agent seats.
 Our clients can use this notice period to rapidly adjust the number of agent seats used to meet their changing contact center volume needs, including to reduce the number of agent seats to zero.
 As a general matter, this means that a client can effectively terminate its agreement with us upon 30 days' notice.
 Our larger clients typically choose annual contracts, which generally include an implementation and ramp period of several months.
 Fixed subscription fees, including bundled plans, are generally billed monthly in advance, while related usage fees are billed in arrears.
-For the three months ended March 31, 2016 and 2015, subscription and related usage fees accounted for 95% and 97% of our revenue, respectively.
+For the three and six months ended June 30, 2016, subscription and related usage fees accounted for 94% and 95% of our revenue, respectively.
+For the three and six months ended June 30, 2015, subscription and related usage fees accounted for 96% and 97% of our revenue, respectively.
 The remainder was comprised of professional services revenue from the implementation and optimization of our solution.

-Our revenue increased to \$38.0 million for the three months ended March 31, 2016 from \$30.3 million for the three months ended March 31, 2015.
+Our revenue increased to \$38.9 million and \$76.9 million for the three and six months ended June 30, 2016 from \$30.3 million and \$60.5 million for the three and six months ended June 30, 2015.
 Revenue growth has primarily been driven by our larger clients.
-For each of the three months ended March 31, 2016 and 2015, no single client accounted for more than 10% of our total revenue.
-As of March 31, 2016, we had over 2,000 clients across multiple industries.
-Our clients' subscriptions generally range in size from fewer than 10 agent seats to approximately1,000 agent seats.
+For each of the three and six months ended June 30, 2016 and 2015, no single client accounted for more than 10% of our total revenue.
+As of June 30, 2016, we had over 2,000 clients across multiple industries.
+Our clients' subscriptions generally range in size from fewer than 10 agent seats to approximately 1,000 agent seats.